Goodlawyer/eslint-config-goodlawyer/README.md

 }
 ```

-*In projects that has many code-smells not fixable by linters, this will be a hindrance.
+\*In projects that has many code-smells not fixable by linters, this can become problematic as you cannot push without fixing the lint errors.
+Remove linting but keep formatting if necessary.

 &nbsp;